neyralab/client-gateway/README.md

     md.update(fileKey);
     const clientsideKeySha3Hash = md.digest().toHex();
 5. index - current index chunk (get array of chunks from chunkFile function)
-6. chunkLength - the length of arraybuffer chunk (chunk.byteLength)
-7. oneTimeToken - token from /generate/token request
+6. oneTimeToken - token from /generate/token request
-8. encryptedChunk - encrypted arraybuffer chunk to be swapped
+7. encryptedChunk - encrypted arraybuffer chunk to be swapped
-9. fileSize - the whole file's size
+8. fileSize - the whole file's size
-10. startTime - Date.now(), required to calculate how much time the file upload takes
+9. startTime - Date.now(), required to calculate how much time the file upload takes
-12. totalProgress - used to update and calculate progress
+10. totalProgress - used to update and calculate progress
-13. callback - callbacks that are responsible for UI updating; accepts 'type' and 'params' parameters;
+11. callback - callbacks that are responsible for UI updating; accepts 'type' and 'params' parameters;
-14. handlers - all possible handlers of callback functions (should include 'type' of callback function);
+12. handlers - all possible handlers of callback functions (should include 'type' of callback function);

 ### Get user's RSA keys
 ```javascript